QUESTION:

 Hi Teresa, let’s help figure out a way to get you out on the trails and not be fearful of bears!

 As long as you are careful, there really is no reason to be fearful of bears – they are just as scared of humans as we are of them.
 Black bears hardly ever have attacked humans.
-Grizzly bears are now extinct in the lower 48 states except for Yellowstone National Park and Northern Montana, so you are not going to see a grizzly in Washington state.
+Grizzly bears are now extinct in the lower 48 states except for Yellowstone National Park, Montana, Wyoming, Idaho, and Washington state.
+(For detailed information on the specifics of the six ecosystems where they live, please check out the Fish and Wildlife Service website).
+Bainbridge Island is not one of those ecosystems.

 The best thing to do is make some noise on the trail so any bears can hear you coming – clap your hands, talk to your fellow hikers, or carry a bear bell.
 A friend in Montana claps her hands around corners when she trail runs in the spring in summer to let bears know she’s coming.